SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 Led the team pioneering chemical weapons

-Invented chlorine gas, causing horrible horrible deaths and extending the
+Invented chlorine gas, causing horrible horrible deaths and extending the war

+Was thought of as a war criminal

+When he went home, his wife thought he was immoral for creating this gas

+He ignored her and threw a pa